noncent/jConfig/README.md

 When we work on any Web based project like PHP web site then some time we need server side config data in js file (like appid or somthing else).
 In js file we can't write server side code.
 So, here problems occurs, we need to place our js code inside php file. jConfig resolve this issue and you are free to get server side config data inside js file.
 Actually jConfig not gives you only config data it's give you all server side value, variable value inside js file.

 <h5>How to Use jConfig:</h5>

 You have to add jQuery lib and jConfig.js file inside your html or php file.
 Then you can use jConfig function anywhere in any js file.
+For <b>config</b> file check <b>class/config.php</b>
 You can get data like:

 ```javascript